alxblzd/alxblzd.github.io/_posts/2024-02-18-wiki-jekyll-how-to-write-post.md

 ### Video File

-If you want to embed a video file directly, use the following syntax:
+To embed a video file directly, use:

 ```liquid
 {% include embed/video.html src='{URL}' %}
 ```

-Where `URL` is an URL to a video file e.g. `/assets/img/sample/video.mp4`.
+Where `URL` points to a video file, e.g., `/assets/img/sample/video.mp4`.

-You can also specify additional attributes for the embedded video file.
-Here is a full list of attributes allowed.
+You can also pass attributes:

 - `poster='/path/to/poster.png'` - poster image for a video that is shown while video is downloading
 - `title='Text'` - title for a video that appears below the video and looks same as for images